whois429/DoesEmailExist/README.md

 # DoesEmailExist
 The script checks if the email address exists.
-The script can print the email address if it doesn't exist, or if it exists but has never been logged into.
+The script print the email address if it doesn't exist, or if it exists but has never been logged into.

 ## Usage
 1. Paste the emails into the 'emails.txt' file, one email in a row: